qmozfd/OmniNeo/README.md

-For detailed software installation and usage of QmniNeo, please read the User's Manual.
+For detailed software installation and usage of OmniNeo, please read the User's Manual.
 For coding neoantigen detection, we previously established a proteogenomic pipeline ProGeo-neo, ProGeo-neo source code and documentation are available at https://github.com/kbvstmd/ProGeo-neo.
 For Non-coding neoantigen detection, we previously established a proteogenomic pipeline PGNneo, PGNneo source code and documentation are available at https://github.com/tanxiaoxiu/PGNneo.